tstarrlab/SARS-CoV-2-RBD_DMS_Omicron-XBB-BQ/docs/heatmaps.md

 ---

-**NOTE: data for Omicron XBB.1.5 and BQ.1.1 are preliminary and _will_ change at least one more time with more sequencing depth**

 ### Overview

 You can use this tool to explore the experimentally determined impacts of amino acid mutations on ACE2-binding affinity and expression in SARS-CoV-2 receptor-binding domain (RBD) variants.